 Now, as a Student Board Member, I can help more students and communities.
 In the SACNAS Board, we work with strategic planning and governance.
 This means that we plan on how the organization mission and goals will be met for the current year as well as the next five years.

 As part of the SACNAS Board of Directors, I hope to establish future collaboration between SACNAS and other organizations with a similar mission.
-In addition, I plan to work towards increasing representation from the industry sector, expanding to states where we still do not have chapters in, as well as increasing representation from social science, engineering, computer science and other fields that are currently underrepresented in our organization.
+In addition, I plan to increase representation from industry, expand to states where we still do not have chapters, and increase representation from social science, engineering, computer science and other fields that are currently underrepresented in our organization.
 I will also work with other chapters to create plans that will help us get closer to our goal.

 Let’s work together to increase representation and achieve TRUE diversity in STEM!